 - Delivery to your systems: No more manual rekeying or CSV uploads.
 Clean, structured outputs move straight into your CRM or policy admin system, making data instantly usable.

-With Heron, processing costs drop by 75% or more, submissions move in hours instead of days, and brokers and funders can scale volume to twice the capacity without adding headcount.
+With Heron, processing costs drop by 75% or more, submissions move in hours instead of days, and brokers and funders can scale volume to 2x the capacity without adding headcount.

 What is OCR in documents?